agile-ts/documentation/docs/main/Introduction.md

 We have a variety of resources available to help you learn AgileTs.
-An excellent place to start are our [Quick Start Guides](./Installation.md), where you learn the basics about how to use AgileTs in a specific UI-Framework.
+An excellent place to start are our [Quick Start Guides](./Installation.md), where you learn the fundamentals about how to use AgileTs in your preferred UI-Framework.
-After knowing the ground concept of AgileTs, we recommend checking out the [Style Guides](./StyleGuide.md).
+After knowing the ground concept of AgileTs, we recommend taking a look at our [Style Guides](StyleGuides.md).
-These help you to get some inspiration on how to structure a scalable application using AgileTs.
+These will help you to get some inspiration on how to structure a scalable application using AgileTs.
 Now you are ready to use AgileTs wherever you want.
 If you need some more information about some functionalities of AgileTs, use the search bar in the top right corner.